-The main aim of this paper is to present an \proglang{R} package (\cite{R}) \pkg{DepthProc} consisting of successful implementations of a selection of multivariate nonparametric and robust procedures belonging to so called \emph{Data Depth Concept} (DDC), which are especially useful in exploration of socio-economic phenomena.
-The package is available under GPL-2 license on \pkg{CRAN} and \pkg{R-forge servers}.\\ The rest of the paper is organized as follows: in Section 2, basic notions related to the data depth concept are briefly described.
-In Section 3, the procedures offered by the package are briefly presented.
-In Section 4, an illustrative example is presented.
+The main aim of this paper is to present an \pkg{R} package (\cite{R}) \pkg{DepthProc} consisting of successful implementations of a selection of nonparametric and robust procedures belonging to the so-called \emph{Data Depth Concept} (DDC), which are especially useful in robust exploration of socio economic phenomena.
+The package is available under GPL-2 license on \proglang{CRAN}, \proglang{R-forge}, and \proglang{GitHub} servers.\\ The rest of the paper is organized as follows: Section 2 introduces basic notions related to the DDC, Section 3 presents procedures offered by the package and Section 4 presents illustrative examples of the available procedures applications.
 The paper ends with some conclusions and references.
-All data sets and examples considered within the paper are available after installing the package.
+All empirical datasets and examples studied in the paper are available after installing the package.